"Urgent action is needed to protect life and property in Montecito."

 –Dr. Matthias Jakob, Principal Geoscientist, BGC Engineering and author of Debris Flow Hazards and Related Phenomena

 TPRC partnered with Dr. Larry Gurrola and Dr. J. David Rodgers to uncover and summarize the history of flood and debris flow activity in Montecito and Santa Barbara County.
 Through historical record analysis and LIDAR mapping technology of current geological conditions, they concluded that Santa Barbara County has an extensive debris flow and flood laden history and continues to pose a constant hazard without mitigation.

 LIDAR (Light Detection and Ranging) is a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
-Thomas Dunne, Professor of Hydrology & Geomorphology at UCSB’s Bren School of Environmental Science & Management, used comparative LIDAR images from 2015 and 2018 to inform decision makers about the debris flow and mitigation efforts.
+We use comparative LiDAR images from 2015, 2018, 2020 and 2023 to inform decision makers about debris flow and mitigation efforts.
 Data was used to map and measure the volume of landslide and gully debris sources in the canyons; calculate the potential speed, discharge and force from flow depths and mudline elevations; and measure the volume of boulders scoured from the canyons.
 This information is critical to designing adequate mitigation measures.

 Debris Flow Site Reconnaissance